decentraland/adr/RFC/RFC-14-p2p-adapter.md

 As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will know the ids of the peers around them using the information provided by the `CommunicationsDirector`.

-The basic idea of this implementation is for peers to connect randomly to each other forming a mesh, and reporting their connections to the routing service.
+The basic idea of this implementation is for peers to connect randomly to a subset of the others forming a mesh, and reporting their connections to the routing service.
 The routing service will build routing tables for each peer to connect to every other.
-Each peer will receive from the routing service the path to all other conected peers.
-When a peer delivers a message, it will use the path provided by the routing table, and if there is no one, it will fallback to the messaging service.
+Each peer will receive from the routing service the path to all other connected peers.
+When a peer needs to deliver a message, it will use the path provided by the routing table, and if there is not any, it will fallback to the messaging service.

 Although this implementation requires a server, it tries to maximize the usage of P2P connections, while also keeping in mind that peers may run in a constraint enviroment (like a browser) in which not always is possible to have a lot of open connections.